smittyweygant/smittyweygant.com/content/posts/introduction.md

 ---
 ## Introduction

 Hi, I am Smitty, and this is my blog.
 I decided to start writing to chronicle several aspects of my life that, to put it mildly, have been in transition.
 I've thought about writing for a long time, and am excited to reflect on my thoughts and experiences.
-In beginning this process, I realize that there are so many parts of my life that I want to share, so the challenge has been to get started.
+There are so many parts of my life that I want to share, and the challenge has been to simply get started.
 So here I am.

 Three years ago, my wife and I were each enjoying success and fulfillment with new jobs.
 My stepdaughter and son-in-law were anticipating their first child, and we were excited about becoming grandparents.
 It was a time when I felt we were making our individual and shared dreams a reality.
 In a matter of weeks in July & August 2022, my marriage began to unravel.
 I lost my partner and the trust, respect, and bond I had treasured for 24 years.
 My family as I knew it was shattered, leaving me adrift for the next 15 months.